 The following is a list of documents that must be submitted with Form N-600K.
-Unless specifically noted otherwise, every applicant must submit each of the documents listed below for the the child, the grandparent (if applicable), and the U.S. citizen parent through whom the applicant is claiming U.S. citizenship.
+Unless specifically noted otherwise, every applicant must submit each of the documents listed below for the child, the grandparent (if applicable), and the U.S. citizen parent through whom the applicant is claiming U.S. citizenship.

-1. Photographs - You must submit two identical "passport-style" color photographs of the child taken within 30 days of filing this application.
+1. Photographs - You must submit two identical "passportstyle" color photographs of the child taken within 30 days of filing this application.

 The photos must be in color with full face, frontal view on a white to off-white background.
 Head height must measure 1" to 1 3/8" from top of hair to bottom of chin, and eye height is between 1 1/8" to 1 3/8" from bottom of photo.
 The head must be bare unless wearing a headdress as required by a religious order of which the child is a member.
-Print the child's name (and A-Number, if applicable) on the back of each photo.
+Print the child's name resolution camera, which has at least a 3.5 mega pixel.